mariusforreal/Netflix-DevSecOps-Project/README.md

 }

-If you get docker login failed errorr
+If you get docker login failed errorr run the follwoing commands on your jenkins ec2

 sudo su
 sudo usermod -aG docker jenkins